Rural Studio — Group

 Auburn University, Auburn, AL

-Auburn University’s Rural Studio is a national model of accomplishment that addresses every aspect of a sustainable world: nature, the economy, societal conditions, and individual wellbeing.
+Auburn University’s Rural Studio is a national model of accomplishment that addresses every aspect of a sustainable world: nature, the economy, societal conditions, and individual and collective wellbeing.
 Interweaving research, experiential student learning, community engagement, and on the ground impact in underserved communities in west Alabama, Rural Studio is making a real difference academically and in communities.

 Rural Studio is a design-build program that represents a unique partnership between the university’s College of Architecture, Design and Construction and the communities of Hale County in the heart of Alabama’s Black Belt.
 Founded in 1993, the Studio’s work is grounded in its core philosophy that all people, regardless of economic status, should benefit from thoughtful and responsible design.

 Embracing its community for over twenty years, Rural Studio is involved in local architecture, landscape, politics, arts, crafts, music, food and the rhythms of everyday life.
 As an academic initiatives, the Studio has empowered and encouraged students to do the same, putting their educational values to work as citizens in a community.

 In this total immersion program, students live, eat, design and build in the community they serve.
 They come to appreciate local culture, build meaningful relationships, and experience the impact of architecture firsthand.
 Students are taught to safeguard, preserve and enhance connections between the natural landscape, the built environment, and one another.